tinne26/kage-desk/docs/tutorials/intro/04_built_in_functions.md

 The key function for this program is `mod()`.
 Using `mod()` allows us to find whether the position corresponds to an even or odd pixel.
 Using `floor()` is not strictly necessary, but since positions are given at the center of the pixel, using floor gets rid of the 0.5 decimal part and gives us a more natural value to work with when we only want to check the "parity of the pixel index".
 </details>

-If your screen has any form of DPI scaling, you may see the result heavily aliased.
+If your screen has any form of DPI scaling, you might see the result heavily aliased.
 What would you do to make the pattern bigger and easier to see?
 Like, alternating 8x8 pixels white and 8x8 pixels black?
 (You can also try with 2x2 if that makes it easier to think about the problem).
 This one is a bit trickier, but that's the kind of math problems you will often face with shaders.
 Think about it for a while!

 <details>
 <summary>Click to show the solution</summary>